Elbridge Gerry: American Revolution

 Gerry's political philosophy was one of limited central government, and he regularly advocated for the maintenance of civilian control of the military.
 He held these positions fairly consistently throughout his political career (wavering principally on the need for stronger central government in the wake of the 1786–87 Shays' Rebellion) and was well known for his personal integrity.
 In later years he opposed the idea of political parties, remaining somewhat distant from both the developing Federalist and Democratic-Republican parties until later in his career.
 It was not until 1800 that he formally associated with the Democratic-Republicans in opposition to what he saw as attempts by the Federalists to centralize too much power in the national government.

 In 1780, he resigned from the Continental Congress over the issue and refused offers from the state legislature to return to the Congress.
 He also refused appointment to the state senate, claiming he would be more effective in the state's lower chamber, and also refused appointment as a county judge, comparing the offer by Governor John Hancock to those made by royally-appointed governors to benefit their political allies.
 He was elected a fellow of the American Academy of Arts and Sciences in 1781.

 Gerry was convinced to rejoin the Confederation Congress in 1783, when the state legislature agreed to support his call for needed reforms.
-He served in that body until September 1785, during which time it met in New York City.
-The following year he married Ann Thompson, the daughter of a wealthy New York merchant who was twenty years his junior; his best man was his good friend James Monroe.
+He served in that body, which met in New York City, until September 1785.
+The following year, he married Ann Thompson, the daughter of a wealthy New York City merchant who was 20 years his junior; his best man was his good friend James Monroe.
 The couple had ten children between 1787 and 1801, straining Ann's health.

 The war made Gerry sufficiently wealthy that when it ended he sold off his merchant interests and began investing in land.
 In 1787, he purchased the Cambridge, Massachusetts, estate of the last royal lieutenant governor of Massachusetts, Thomas Oliver, which had been confiscated by the state.
 This 100 acre property, known as Elmwood, became the family home for the rest of Gerry's life.
 He continued to own property in Marblehead and bought several properties in other Massachusetts communities.
 He also owned shares in the Ohio Company, prompting some political opponents to characterize him as an owner of vast tracts of western lands.